GenesisFR/DS1TroubleshootingGuide/README.md

 \<path-to-docs-LOA\> = `%USERPROFILE%\Documents\Dungeon Siege LOA`
 \<path-to-game\> = your installation directory (ex: `%ProgramFiles(x86)%\Steam\steamapps\common\Dungeon Siege 1`)

-Please note that while this document is based on the Steam version (combined with the [LOA fix](#enable-loa--extras)), I did my best to accommodate retail users and those not using LOA.
-Some steps may be different and a few issues may not happen on the retail version.
+Please note that while this document is based on the Steam version (combined with the [LOA fix](#add-loa)), I did my best to accommodate GOG/retail users and those not using LOA.
+Some steps/issues may be different on non-Steam versions.

 # Guides

+## Add LOA

+Follow the instructions from the [LOA fix guide](https://gist.github.com/GenesisFR/f3df7f092db17dd63d85eb1f19da7153).

 ## Add the game on GameRanger